ANAO Graduate Program

 Don’t forget the formal learning!

 Access generous studies assistance after successfully completing your graduate program.
-We support CA and CPA studies and help our people maintain membership with professional bodies and associations relevant to their role.
+We support CA, CPA, and other applicable studies and help our people maintain membership with professional bodies and associations relevant to their role.

 Our work and you

-We independently select, analyse and audit topics of significant public interest, investment and importance, like Defence capability, government cyber resilience, delivery of major infrastructure, the National Disability Insurance Scheme and programs for Aboriginal and Torres Strait Islander peoples.
+We independently select, analyse and audit topics of significant public interest, investment and importance, like Defence capability, government cyber resilience, delivery of major infrastructure, administration of government grants schemes and programs for Aboriginal and Torres Strait Islander peoples.

 We examine topics like: